Kitty Deal

 “I tell my students all the time, ‘If you learn to write a really good learning objective, you’re halfway there to learning to write a really good grant.’”
 She drew from her knowledge of writing special education IEPs with “smart goals,” (specific, measurable, achievable, relevant, and time-bound) when she worked with community partners to apply for the Munartet Project Grant.
 Kodiak College works in partnership with KIBSD, the Alutiiq Museum and the Kodiak Arts Council, with support from the Alaska State Council on the Arts.

-This grant partnership, with Kitty Deal at the helm at KoC, has been invited to write for the final two years of fundingkitty deal and an education graduate at commencement through the Munartet Project Grant, an initiative currently in its seventh year in Kodiak, that aims to increase the number and tenure of confident, competent K-12 teachers to teach in and through the arts and cultures on Kodiak Island.
+This grant partnership, with Kitty Deal at the helm at KoC, has been invited to write for the final two years of funding through the Munartet Project Grant, an initiative currently in its seventh year in Kodiak, that aims to increase the number and tenure of confident, competent K-12 teachers to teach in and through the arts and cultures on Kodiak Island.
 It supports arts integration and culturally relevant arts teaching methodologies.
 “It promotes rich relationships within the profession, knowledge of community resources, and opportunities to practice arts integration and culturally relevant teaching strategies for pre-service teachers while in their teacher education program.”

 “The funding stream has been remarkable,” Kitty says.
 “We’ve really focused on good training, and collaboration with other college students and inservice teachers, and getting to know administration.”